 3.Explain that they don’t have to stop consuming sweets

 The most common misconception about diabetes is that if you have childhood diabetes, you have to completely stop eating sweets.
 Adults and children with diabetes can still eat sugary treats such as cakes and chocolate, so long as they fit into the eating plan for the day.

 4.Tell them that insulin is necessary

-5.Help them understand their symptoms
+5.Help them understand their symptoms and glucose monitoring needs

-Teach your children, however old they are, that listening to their body is important, and that ignoring them will do them much more harm in both the short-term and the long-term.
+Teach your children, however old they are, that listening to their bodies is important, and that ignoring them will do them much more harm in both the short-term and the long-term.
 Explain that when they feel their symptoms aggravate, they should inform you.